Article updated October 2024.

 Adding altitude training in your facility helps attract new members, improve member retention and get a quick return on your investment.
 You can make this happen in your business.
 Connect with Australian suppliers of Altitude Training Rooms through the WNiF Supplier Guide.

-XTREME has partnered with Forte Fitness Solutions in Australia to provide Altitude By Design options for your facility.
+XTREME International has partnered with Forte Fitness Solutions in Australia to provide Altitude By Design options for your facility.

 If you are serious about adding a simulated altitude training room in your facility, Stuart has kindly agreed to have a chat and answer any questions you may have.
 You can contact Stuart at info@warrnamboolgym247.com.au – big thanks for that, Stuart!